DarkRiftNetworking/BenchmarkNet/README.md

 Donations
 --------
 This project has already had an impact and helped developers in an improvement of their networking libraries.
-If you like this project, you can support me on [Bountysource](https://salt.bountysource.com/checkout/amount?team=nxrighthere) or [Yandex](https://money.yandex.ru/quickpay/shop-widget?writer=seller&targets=nxrighthere&targets-hint=&default-sum=100&button-text=14&payment-type-choice=on&mobile-payment-type-choice=on&hint=&successURL=&quickpay=shop&account=41001289261209 "Yandex").
+If you like this project, you can support me on [Bountysource](https://salt.bountysource.com/checkout/amount?team=nxrighthere).

 Any support is much appreciated.